getmuxxi/template-cloudflare-sveltekit/README.md

 - SvelteKit for UI & API endpoints
 - Svelte Cloudflare adapter for deploying to Cloudflare Pages
-- Typescript
-- Tailwind + Flowbite for CSS
+- Tailwind + Flowbite + PostCSS for UI elements
+- Flowbite Svelte Icons and Svelte Heros v2 for icons
+- Typescript for code
 - ESLint + Prettier for code formatting
 - Playwright + VITest for testing
 - Auto deploy when code is pushed to github
 - Cloudflare ENV for configuration settings
 - Cloudflare KV & DurableObjects for storing data

+> Flowbite API is subject to change.
+Best practice is to update the flowbite packages and
+> refer to documentation when creating a new project.

 # Getting Started